• Home

 • 60-minute sessions (£60) – Ideal as a “top-up” alongside another supervisor or if you want shorter check-ins during quieter periods.

-• SOS top-ups (£25 for 30 minutes) – Quick, focused sessions you can book when you need urgent support, have a particularly heavy caseload or want to explore an issue in more depth between sessions.
+• SOS top-ups (£30 for 30 minutes) – Quick, focused sessions you can book when you need urgent support, have a particularly heavy caseload or want to explore an issue in more depth between your regular sessions.

 If you’re working toward accreditation, a minimum of 90 minutes per month is mandatory, which I can provide in line with professional body requirements.

-• Building systems that keep your practice running smoothly
+• Systems and processes that keep your practice running smoothly

-• Developing confidence as a self-employed or employed counsellor
+• Growing your confidence as a self employed or employed counsellor

 Free Introductory Supervision Session